Magnetic Resonance Imaging

 • Unusual lumps or growths

-What is the difference between a screening and diagnostic MRI?
+What is the difference between a screening and a diagnostic MRI?

 Screening MRI is a preventive measure used to detect potential health issues before symptoms appear, particularly in individuals at high risk for certain diseases.
 It's part of a routine check-up for early detection, aiming to catch diseases like cancer at an early, more treatable stage.